 Student Name: Date:

-This form provides documentation of voluntary withdrawa program at Minnesota State Community and Technical Colleg from the program must follow the readmission policy to be confirmed to the RT program.
-Readmission is not guaranteed. ge-Detroit Lakes.
+This form provides documentation of voluntary withdrawa program at Minnesota State Community and Technical Colleg from the program must follow the readmission policy to be co RT program.
+Readmission is not guaranteed. e-Detroit Lakes.
 Students who withdraw

 (Student signature) (Date)

-(Program Director signature)
+(Program Director signature) (Date)